mr-mapache/py-msgbus/docs/index.md

     return service.execute(query.type, query.parameters)
 ```

 And that's it.
 You just created a powerful event-driven system with minimal effort.
-The HTTP transport layer is completely decoupled from your business logic, and you can override the service port with the one you created later.
+The HTTP transport layer is completely decoupled from your business logic, and you can override the service port with the one you created.

 ## License